StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/JSON.md

 );
 ```

-> Only tables that use the Duplicate Key model support JSON columns.
+> Only tables that use the Duplicate Key table support JSON columns.
 Additionally, such JSON columns cannot be defined as sort keys.

 ### Load data and store the data as JSON data